The space-time-Grassmann measure of the Brakke flow: Brakke flow

 Moreover, if the left hand side of $\eqref{eq:upper semicontinuity}$ is not $-\infty$, and $V_1,V_2,\dots \in \IVar_k(U)$, then the restriction of $V$ to subsets of $\mathbf{G}_{k}(U_{\phi})$ is an integral varifold.

 \end{propparagraph}

-\begin{proof} By the compactness of the space of varifolds, there exists such $V \in \mathbf{V}_{k} (U)$.
+\begin{proof} By the compactness of the space of varifolds, there exists a convergent subsequence, and a limiting $V \in \mathbf{V}_{k} (U)$.
 If the left hand side of \eqref{eq:upper semicontinuity} is $-\infty$, then the statement follows trivially.
 Thus, we may assume that and after potentially taking a subsequence and renumerating, we assume that the limit in \eqref{eq:reduction to limsup is not minus infinity} is attained, and

 By \ref{integral}, there exists $W_i \in \IVar_k(U)$ such that

 we denote $W_{i,\phi}$ the restriction of $W_i$ to subsets of ${\G_k(U_\phi)}$.
 Recalling \ref{regular case}, we have

 By \ref{Elementary estimate:from schwartz ineq} and \cite[6.6]{Ilmanen-EllipticRegularization}, we estimate for every $i\in \mathscr P$,